mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №7.
-Write a function - getArrayOfKeys, that accepts an array of object and returns new array of values by passed key name.That function should not change the original array.
-You can reuse function from task 2.
+Write a function called “getArrayOfKeys”, that accepts an array of objects and one of the object’s key.
+It should return a new array of values according to the passed key.
+The function should not change the original array.
+You can reuse the function from task 2.

 #### For example:
 ```